mathesar-foundation/mathesar-wiki/product/feature-ideas.md

 - Comment on data

 ## Database Feature Support
-- Handle editing and infinite scroll for tables without primary keys or with multiple primary keys.
+- Handle editing, deleting, and infinite scroll for tables without primary keys or with multiple primary keys.